 If you don’t know what to do in San Sebastian, start at the beach.
 While the city has much to offer, the top attractions are near the marina and surrounding popular beaches.
 Even if you only have one day in San Sebastian, experiencing its seaside pleasures is a must!

-Playa de la Concha is the biggest city beach in the area and considered one of the best in Europe.
+Playa de la Concha is the biggest city beach in the area and considered one of the best along the northern coast of Spain, if not Europe!
 If the sands are too crowded, walk further west along the shore to neighbouring Playa de Ondarreta.

 Both beaches are well maintained, offering expansive stretches of sand and clear blue waters.